szunami/blog-1/2016-11-18-processors-part-two.md

     ALU.

 Intel CPUs have up to a 20-stage pipeline.
 I have no clue what goes on in there.
-It’s black magic.
+It’s opaque magic.
 These five stages are the general actions that must always happen; Intel has apparently found a way to further subdivide them.

 The advantage of pipelining is that as soon as one instruction moves forward in